dvsa/mot-docs/source/documentation/pipeline/pipeline.md

 ![pipe_dev(../images/pipeline_dev_mbp.png)](images/pipeline_dev_mbp.png)

 This will deploy our development code into a target consistent environment for each branch and for each commit.
-More detail about the new development pipeline can be found [here] (pipeline#development-pipeline)
+More detail about the new development pipeline can be found [here] (#development-pipeline)

 The objective is for the live service to operate the same target consistent environment as the one being used by the new development environment.
 This requires a complete rebuild of the Production environment, but that is impossible to do whilst supporting feature releases and an existing live service.